shamilton1/prc/registers/control_reg.md

 state.
 If the Virtual Socket Manager is not in the shutdown state, reads return '0' and writes are ignored.

+The trigger to reconfigurable module register determines the output structure of the mappings.There can be multiple triggers associated with a single reconfigurable module, allowing for the addition os multiple sources.
+The restart with Status command instructs the VSM to exit the shutsown state.
+An optional coarse rotation module is provided to extend the range of the input subfields to the full circle.
+For this configuration, the coarse rotation module is selected by default, but can be manually deselected.
+When this option is **not** set, the inputs must be constrained to lie in the first quadrant as described above.

+Within the first quadrant, the output quantization error is split into two components:
+- Input Quantaization error (**OQEIQ**) due to internal precision
+- Output Quantization error (**OQEIP**) due to internal precision

+**OQEIQ** is due to the half of LSB of quantization noise results on the **X_IN, Y, IN** and **PHASE_IN**.
+In a vector **rotation**, this input quantization noise results in OQEIQ of a half LSB on both outputs.
+In a vector **translation**, this input quantization noise results in OQEIQ of a half LSB on the **X_OUT** output only.

 #### UltraScale+

 When managing UltraScale+ devices, all registers in this bank are